-What is a Blue Flag Beach?
+What are Blue Flag beaches?

-Although we are used to seeing the flags flying at our beautiful beaches across the country, you may not know what it actually means to be a Blue Flag beach.
+Although we're used to seeing the flags flying at our beautiful beaches across the country, you may not know what it actually means to be a Blue Flag beach.
 In order to qualify for the prestigious Blue Flag award, beaches must meet the highest standards of safety and cleanliness as well as several educational and informative criteria.
 The prestigious mark awarded by this global programme guarantees the cleanest and safest beaches in the world.

 How many Blue Flag beaches are there in the UK?